 Once you have created you fresh VM, you need to get it ready for the course.
 Make sure you have a fast, reliable internet connection before you start.

-Note: Much of this step involves setting up
+Note: Behind the scene (if you care), much of this step involves setting up

 git(behind the scene) to keep your VM up to date with the myriad of tools and data that we will use in this course.
 While we don’t require that you know